ray17n/smart_reservations/README.md

 ## Change log

 ### v7.x-1.1
+  - Buttons are now color coded:
+    - Green: Make reservation, Add to the reservation, Submit
+    - Red: Remove
   - Schema.
-Primary keys and indexes revised.
+Revision of primary keys and indexes.
   - The URL of the Search available results page is now a parameter.
 Default value is 'search-available'.

 ### v7.x-1.0